Mordred: Life in romances

-Mordred overthrows Arthur's rule when the latter is engaged in, depending on the version, either the war against Lancelot (as in Malory) or the second Roman War that followed it immediately afterwards.
+Eventually, Mordred overthrows Arthur's rule when the latter is engaged in, depending on the version, either the war against Lancelot (as in Malory) or the second Roman War that followed it immediately afterwards.
 In the Vulgate Mort Artu, Mordred achieves his coup with the help of a letter supposedly sent by the dying Arthur but actually forged by Mordred.
 The Mort Artu narration adds that "there was much good in Mordred, and as soon as he made himself elevated to the throne, he made himself well beloved by all," and so they were "ready to die to defend [his] honor" once Arthur did return with his army.
 Mordred's few opponents during his brief rule included Kay, who was gravely wounded by Mordred's supporters and died after fleeing to Brittany.
 In the Vulgate Mort Artu, Arthur himself proposes him as a regent, while in the French-influenced English poem Stanzaic Morte Arthur, the council of Britain's knights first elects Mordred for the position in Arthur's absence as the most worthy candidate.
 The Alliterative Morte Arthure is a unique text in which Mordred is presented as not only a possibly better ruler than Arthur but also as reluctant to be left by Arthur in charge of Britain.
 In the later romances, as in the chronicles, the returning Arthur's veteran army is ambushed and nearly destroyed by Mordred's supporters and foreign allies during their sea landing at Dover, where Gawain is mortally wounded while fighting as Arthur's loyalist.
 Afterwards, a series of inconclusive engagements follows, until both sides agree to all meet each other at the one final battle, in which Mordred typically fights exceptionally well while commanding the loyalty of thousands of men willing to lay down their lives for him against Arthur.
-In some versions, including Elis Gruffydd's and Malory's, the fighting begins accidentally during the last-moment negotiations between Arthur and Mordred.
+In some versions, including Elis Gruffydd's and Malory's, the fighting begins accidentally during the last-minute negotiations between Arthur and Mordred.